Saint George and the Dragon

-Saint George and the Dragon is a legend in which Saint Georgea soldier venerated in Christianity—defeats a dragon.
+Saint George and the Dragon is a legend in which Saint Georgea soldier venerated in Christianity and among the Druze—defeats a dragon.
 The story goes that the dragon originally extorted tribute from villagers.
-When they ran out of livestock and trinkets for the dragon, they started giving up a human tribute once a day.
-One day, the princess herself was chosen as the next offering.
-As she was walking toward the dragon's cave, St. George saw her and asked her why she was crying.
+When they ran out of livestock and trinkets for the dragon, they started giving up a human tribute of two children per day, selected by lot.
+One day, the princess herself was selected as the next offering.
+As she was walking toward the dragon's cave, St. George saw her and asked why she was crying.
 The princess told the saint about the dragon's atrocities and asked him to flee immediately, in fear that he might be killed too.
 But the saint refused to flee, slew the dragon, and rescued the princess.
 The narrative was first set in Cappadocia in the earliest sources of the 11th and 12th centuries, but transferred to Libya in the 13th-century Golden Legend.

 The narrative has pre-Christian origins (Jason and Medea, Perseus and Andromeda, Typhon, etc.), and is recorded in various saints' lives prior to its attribution to Saint George specifically.
 It was particularly attributed to Saint Theodore Tiro in the 9th and 10th centuries, and was first transferred to Saint George in the 11th century.
 The oldest known record of Saint George slaying a dragon is found in a Georgian text of the 11th century.

 The legend and iconography spread rapidly through the Byzantine cultural sphere in the 12th century.
 It reached Western Christian tradition still in the 12th century, via the Crusades.
 The knights of the First Crusade believed that Saint George, along with his fellow soldier-saints Demetrius, Maurice, Theodore and Mercurius, had fought alongside them at Antioch and Jerusalem.
 The legend was popularised in Western tradition in the 13th century based on its Latin versions in the Speculum Historiale and the Golden Legend.
 At first limited to the courtly setting of chivalric romance, the legend was popularised in the 13th century and became a favourite literary and pictorial subject in the Late Middle Ages and Renaissance, and it has become an integral part of the Christian traditions relating to Saint George in both Eastern and Western tradition.